The Origin, Evolution and Functions of the Human Mind

 In the case of sequences of verbal concepts, this leads to the thought phenomenon of the “inner voice”, as if thoughts were expressed in the mind by the mind’s talking, see later discussion.
 Sequences of acoustic harmony “visualizations” may result in the “visualization” of melodies.

-The most important step in the evolution of the mind – and consequent much later evolution of human civilization and culture – occurred when the brain became capable of the presentation of visualizations and their associative sequencing – while still differentiating between mere visualizations and actual perceptions.
+The most important step in the evolution of the mind – and consequent much later evolution of human civilization and culture – occurred when the brain became capable of the presentation of visualizations and their associative sequencing – while, most importantly, still differentiating in consciousness between mere visualizations and actual perceptions.

-When this differentiation between visualization and actual perception is lacking, as in some forms of schizophrenia, behavior and thought patterns can become unrealistic.
-Examples are the origin of certain religions from the visualization of divine messengers taken for real – or the acceptance of some visualized divine orders with not always positive consequences.
+When this differentiation between visualization and actual perception is lacking, as in some forms of schizophrenia or hallucinations, thought patterns and behavior can become unrealistic.
+Examples are the origin of certain religions from the visualization of divine messengers taken for real – or the acceptance of some visualized divine orders – with not always positive consequences.
 Such situations are especially dangerous when the assumed divine origin of the visualization does not allow for ever being changed, even not partially!
 This has always rendered the position of religious leaders or priests as especially dangerous to society (Aztecs, Baal cult, and several more modern or still present religions)!

 .